BestTimesToVisit.com Logo

 food

-Embrace the 'menu del día' for lunch.
+Embrace the 'menu del día' for lunch!
 Many restaurants offer a fantastic three-course meal with a drink and bread for around €12-€18 on weekdays.
-It's the best way to sample authentic Catalan cuisine without breaking the bank, and it's a local ritual!
+It's the best way to sample local cuisine without breaking the bank, and often includes dishes you won't find on the regular dinner menu.

 transport

-Get a T-Casual travel card for public transport.
-This card offers 10 journeys on the metro, buses, and trams and is significantly cheaper than buying single tickets.
-It's valid for one person, so if you're traveling with someone, buy two!
+Get a T-casual travel card for public transport.
+This card offers 10 journeys on buses, trams, and the metro, and it's significantly cheaper than buying single tickets.
+You can even share it with a travel companion, just remember to validate it for each person.

 culture

 Learn a few basic Catalan phrases like 'Bon dia' (Good morning) and 'Gràcies' (Thank you).
-While most people speak Spanish and English, locals appreciate the effort to speak their regional language, especially in smaller neighborhoods.
+While most people speak Spanish and many in tourist areas speak English, making an effort with Catalan is greatly appreciated and shows respect for the local culture.

 money